 Volume- Also in the Oltrarno in Piazza Santo Spirito, Volume is a small and quirky jazz bar with a more traditional aperitivo menu.
 Along with your drinks, you’re served a platter with chips, bread, olives, and other refreshing hors d’oeuvres.
 This place is a favorite for the local Florentines and they usually have a live band playing!
 Definitely try to make your way here during your stay.
 Piazza Santo Spirito, 5/R.

-If you find yourself craving more good food and drinks, Florencetown offers a Wine Academy class in the evenings where you’ll learn about local wineries and the history of the Chianti region.
+If you find yourself craving more good food and drinks, Florencetown offers a Wine and Olive oil tour where you’ll learn about local wineries and the history of the Chianti region.
 You’ll get to try different kinds of traditional antipasti, such as bruschetta, crustinis, and cheeses, along with some quality wine tasting!
-Join us for an evening while you’re here and experience this wonderful treat!
-Find out more at florencetown.com or send us an email to help plan your stay at firstname.lastname@example.org!